cloudmesh-community/book/chapters/preface/notation.md

 > Indicates opportunities for comprehension assignments while
 > contributing to this document.

+:warning:

+> A warning that we need to look at in more detail.

 ---

 :bulb: *Notes are indicated with a bulb and are written in itallic and surounded by bars* using the `:bulb:` emoji